-Security culture and good security behaviour and practice are essential for QinetiQ to demonstrate to our customers that we understand our responsibilities in terms of the appropriate handling of sensitive and classified information and personal security.
+Security culture is the collective set of values that determine how we must think about and approach security in our work.
+We are all responsible for and must contribute to QinetiQ's security culture by underpinning our work, and how we carry it out, with good security behaviours.
+It is essential for QinetiQ to demonstrate to our customers that we understand our responsibilities in how we work with and protect sensitive and classified information and how we must apply personnel security best practice - particularly in complex or adaptive working environments where there may be additional considerations to working securely.
 It is also mandated as part of our accreditation and regulatory requirements.
-The Security Handbook articulates how QinetiQ expects people to behave in order to protect themselves and QinetiQ information, assets and property.
+The Security Handbook articulate how QinetiQ expects people to behave in order to protect themselves and QinetiQ information, assets and property.